nlarki/Fantasy-League-Pipeline/README.md

 ```bash
 dbt run
 ```
+- this will run all the models and create our final dataset "final_players"
+- final_players will then be placed within the schema chosen when setting up the project in dbt.

 6. How the lineage should look once run:
 ![alt text](https://github.com/nlarki/FPL_DE_Zoomcamp/blob/main/images/lineage.PNG)

-7.
+7. Visualisation choices
-- this will run all the models and create our final dataset "final_players"
-- final_players will then be placed within the schema chosen when setting up the project in dbt.
-- You can now take the final dataset and use it within Looker or another data visualisation tool like SAS VA which i used.
+- You can now take the final_players dataset and use it within Looker or another data visualisation tool like SAS VA which i used.